How Much Does a Texas LLC Cost? Your 2025 Cost Guide

 Registered Agent and Compliance Expenses

 A registered agent service is vital for maintaining compliance and receiving legal documents in Texas.
-Most professionals charge between $0–$125 yearly, but some companies waive fees during the first year:
+Most professionals charge roughly $99–$125 per year (e.g., Northwest $125/yr), and some companies waive the first year when you form through them (e.g., Bizee/Incfile: first year free, then $119/yr).
+If you change providers later, Texas charges $15 to file Form 401 (or $5 for nonprofits).

-Known for offering robust support, Northwest charges roughly $125 yearly and ensures privacy.
-They provide excellent document management and prompt notifications, helping you sidestep compliance issues.
-The company is admired for personalized customer care and transparent pricing.
+Known for offering robust support, Northwest charges $125/year and emphasizes Privacy by Default®.
+They provide same-day digital scans, online document storage, and annual-report reminders, helping you sidestep compliance issues.
+The company is admired for personalized customer care (their Corporate Guides®) and transparent, flat pricing with no hidden fees.

 Best known for its broad legal subscription model, Rocket Lawyer can bundle registered agent services with ongoing legal counsel.
-The typical annual fee hovers around $150, though promotions sometimes reduce costs.
-This option is great if you need more comprehensive legal coverage, from reviewing tax returns to drafting contracts.
+The typical annual fee is $124.99 with a Rocket Legal+ membership (or $249.99 without), though promotions sometimes reduce costs.
+This option is great if you need more comprehensive legal support—membership includes access to attorneys and discounted Tax Pro Services—from reviewing issues tied to your returns to drafting contracts.

 Navigating the Texas LLC Formation Process